 Regardless of your camera, you probably have more control than you realise.

-How to photograph waterfalls:
+How to photograph waterfalls that appear smooth flowing

-If you want the effect of smooth water, you need to use a slower shutter speed.
+you need to use a slower shutter speed.

+I have carried a tripod to capture one motion waterfall picture.
 The average person cannot hold a camera steady for longer than 1/30 second and will use a tripod starting at 1/20 seconds.

-- Similar to above, set your DSLR or mirrorless camera to “S” for shutter priority.
-If you are taking a hand held shot, try it first at 1/20 second.
+- If you typically keep your camera in automatic mode, you might want to set the camera to “S” for shutter priority.
+This will allow you to set the shutter speed while the camera makes the rest of the adjustments.
+If you are taking a handheld shot, try it first at 1/20 second.
 To help yourself stay steady, hold the camera with both hands, elbows down at your side, and gently hold your breath before you take the shot.
-If your shot is clear, try again at 1/15 seconds.
+If your image is in focus, try again at 1/15 seconds.
 Or, if your original shot is blurry, try again at 1/30 second.

 - If you have a tripod, set your camera on shutter priority, and set the shutter no faster than 1/20 second.
 I usually start at 1/5 seconds or slower if I have an ND filter.
 If it is too bright, try a shorter time.

-- If you have a point and shoot camera this effect is a bit more difficult, as they are not designed for tripod shots.
-Your best option is the setting for the lowest light, either candle light or night shooting.
+- If you have a point-and-shoot camera, this effect is a bit more difficult, as they are not designed for tripod shots.
+Your best option is the setting for the lowest light, either candlelight or night shooting.
 However, if this triggers your flash, you could try covering it up.

-If you found these tips on how to photograph waterfalls useful, please pin this to Pinterest:
+More tips on how to photograph waterfalls